 Timothy J. Brennan (Public Policy) was named 2013 recipient of the Public Utility Research Center (PURC) Distinguished Service Award for his contributions to the understanding of regulatory economics and finance.
 The Award recognizes the cumulative impact of an individual’s research and policy analyses on both the academic community and regulatory policymakers.
 Dr. Brennan received the award at the Annual PURC Conference on February 13, 2013 at the University of Florida.

-- In the News: Roy Meyers, Don Norris, John Rennie Short
+- In the News: Dennis Coates, Laura Hussey, Roy Meyers, Don Norris

 - Sherece West-Scantlebury is UMBC Alumna of the Year

 - Stephen S. Johnston receives Judith A. Shinogle Memorial Award